Artheanos/Simple-TS-Discord-Bot/README.md

 }
 ```

-All you have to do is create a new file and export your function as default.
+All you have to do is create a new file and export a class as default.
+Make sure your class implements `MyCommand`

 Your function will be called with an argument of `IMessageProps` type.